-What is the hair ribboning technique?Whether you overheard the term at the salon or across the room at a coffee shop, the balayage hype is everywhere.
+There are so many techniques to achieve chunky highlights in 2020, but the ribboning technique is one of our top choices.
+Whether you overheard the term at the salon or across the room at a coffee shop, the balayage hype is everywhere.
 The salon technique involves hand-painting highlights and lowlights throughout hair to create subtle, dimensional color.
 If you love the look of balayage but desire a more dramatic color change, Dunne recommends the ribboning technique.

 “Ribboning is a form of balayage placement that can create a high contrast color or a very subtle color depending on the desired look of the guest and how the stylist chooses to pattern it,” Dunne explains.